 - Face-to-face meetings with lawyers makes negotiations direct and efficient and avoids lengthy exchange of correspondence;

 - The process helps you both plan for your future and your family's future.

-For more information about collaborative law, please contact James Myatt or visit the Collaborative Family Lawyers website.
+For more information about collaborative law, visit the Collaborative Family Lawyers website.